dxx-rebirth/dxx-rebirth/dxx-readme.txt

 other-h.mvl and/or other-l.mvl
 robots-h.mvl and/or robots-l.mvl

+They can go in a different directory, but you have to use the -hogdir option (D2X will read options from the d2x.ini file as well as the command line).
+Also, you can use -userdir to change where it puts the player files, saved games etc. Note that it will also put screenshots in here if using PrintScreen.

 Linux:
 Please consider dxx-compile.txt.
 In linux, all filenames must be in _lower case_.
 It's important.

+Mac OS 9:
+The d2x.ini that's used is inside the package.
+Control-click 'd2x-rebirth' and choose 'Show Package Contents'.
+It's in Contents:MacOSClassic.
+The userdir could be set to "Macintosh HD:System Folder:Preferences:D2X" (no quotes), with your hard disk name in place of "Macintosh HD".
+If Multiple Users is enabled, this would be different: "~:Preferences:D2X" or something.

 That's it :)